 Your Investing Life: Starting your first full-time job

-The power of compounding, which results when you keep investing any earnings you get on your investments instead of cashing them out, really kicks in with retirement savings.
-You can take advantage of the decades you'll have if you start saving for retirement when you're just starting your career.
+You can take advantage of compounding if you start saving for retirement when you're just beginning your career.
 Here's an example of two investors—one 25 and one 35, both saving $1,000 a year and earning a hypothetical 6% return.

 Source: Vanguard Investment Strategy Group.